Livraga derailment

-Accident
+Derailment

 Train 9595 was the first southbound service of any day in Italy's high speed railways, scheduled to start from Milan at 5:10 and to arrive in Salerno at 11:27.
-On 6 February 2020 the train, run by Frecciarossa 1000 trainset no. 21, entered the Milan-Bologna high-speed railway and reached its top speed as usual.
-Not long after departure it reached the "posto di movimento Livraga", a site equipped with passing loops where RFI maintenance vehicles are parked, named after the nearby town of Livraga.
+On 6 February 2020, the train, run by Frecciarossa 1000 trainset no. 21, entered the Milan-Bologna high-speed railway and reached its top speed as usual.
+Not long after departure it reached the "posto di movimento Livraga", a site equipped with passing loops where RFI maintenance vehicles are parked named after the nearby town of Livraga.

-For reasons under investigation, on that morning point number 5 (which connects the main line to the passing loop) was in diverted position without anyone knowing.
+For reasons under investigation, on that morning point number 5 (which connects the main line to the passing loop) was unknowingly in diverted position.
 At 05:34 local time (04:34 UTC), upon passing on point number 5, the train was unexpectedly diverted to the passing loop; since the train was travelling at about 300 km/h, while the point was designed to be traversed in diverted position at no more than 100 km/h, the train suddenly derailed.

 The coupling between coach 1 and 2 broke; the first coach spun round through 180 degrees, collided with some maintenance vehicles, and finally came to rest overturned near a railway building (one of whose walls was destroyed by the coach's bogie, which had detached).
 The remaining seven coaches, instead, remained upright and kept going straight with their wheels on the track ballast, until they stopped after a few hundred meters.

-Of the 33 people on the train — 5 staff and 28 passengers — both drivers died, and all 31 survivors were injured.
+Of the 33 people on the train, five staff and 28 passengers, only the two drivers died.

-The injured were taken to hospitals in Castel San Giovanni, Codogno, Crema, Cremona, Lodi, Melegnano, Piacenza, Pavia and to the Humanitas Research Hospital in Rozzano.
 Two people were seriously injured.
 Railway workers in Italy called a two-hour strike starting at midday, 7 February 2020.